 • Manufacturer will repair or replace at the manufacturer’s discretion any defects, if upon inspection by the manufacturer it is determined to be covered by the warranty.

-Implied Warranties: The only express warranties are set herein and any implied warranties, including the implies warranties of merchantability and fitness for a particular purchase, are limited in duration to that of the expresses warranties.
+Implied Warranties: The only expressed warranties are set herein and any implied warranties, including the implied warranties of merchants for any purchase, are limited in duration to that of the expresses warranties.

 This warranty does not cover consequential damages or incidental damages including damage to property or injury arising for the use or inability to use this product.
 Some states do not allow the exclusion or limitation of consequential of incidental damages, so the above limitation may not apply to you.